pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     def ask_name_pdf():
         return input("What name should the pdf-file have?
 (Please do not type '.pdf' after the name)")
 4. <ins>Class: **Converter()**
 - <ins>Task</ins>: Supports the main functions.
 The Converter class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
-Also, the class includes the setting of the speed, the rate and the language of the podcast.
+Also, the class includes the setting of the rate, the volume and the voice of the podcast.

 With parameter_settings () the user's specifications are taken into account in the program.
 Several while loops are coded here to warn the user if he enters information that is not within the definition range and thus cannot be processed by the program.
 At this point, however, the user is prompted again to enter the information correctly.
 If the user answers whether he wants to use the default settings with "n", he must enter his desired parameters (=rate, volume) in the context of the queries